Copyright Registration

 More Info

-• During the initial meeting, obtain legal advice on U.S. copyright law in connection with your music-related application(s).
+• Initial meeting to obtain legal advice on U.S. copyright law in connection with your music-related application(s), including discussing how many applications you’ll need and total filing fees.

 • If needed, during a follow-up meeting after preparation of the application(s), discuss any questions or comments with an attorney via email or scheduled phone/video meeting.